rgov/Thunderbolt3Unblocker/README.md

     brew install autoconf automake libtool

 It is recommended to keep System Integrity Protection on.
-To lower security just enough to allow this kernel extension to be loaded, use `csrutil enable --without kext`
+To lower security just enough to allow this kernel extension to be loaded without code signing, use `csrutil enable --without kext`

 Build the project with Xcode.
 Make sure to change code signing settings as appropriate.